jeheskielSunloy77/payloadcms_v3_SQLite_adapter_Docker/README.md

 - Altered Dockerfile slightly (see Dockerfile in this project) (AND DONT USED ALPINE BECAUSE OF 'linux-x64-musl' error, instead e.g. use node-slim);
 - Docker compose uses the image that is build via the dockerfile, instead of locally using the app as volume;
 - executed 'pnpm install @libsql/client' for resolving cannot find module 'libsql';
-- Add 'output: 'standalone',' to payload.config.ts
+- Add 'output: 'standalone',' to next.config.ts

 ### via docker compose